-Locker ransomware does, as mentioned, not encrypt files and data but will rather start downloading the data and files, and the cybercriminals behind the attack will look for sensitive data or user data.
+Locker ransomware does, as mentioned, not encrypt files and data but will rather start downloading the data and files instead.
+The cybercriminals behind the attack will look for sensitive data or user data.
 The cybercriminals will then contact the victim and tell them what kind of data they have come into possession of.

 They may threaten to publish the data or contact customers or business partners and tell them that the victim is not looking after their users' data.
 Cyber criminals will demand a ransom for not carrying out their threats.

-Crypto-ransomware that encrypts will encrypt all files and data on accessible drives and hard disks on the device.
+Crypto-ransomware is a type of ransomare that encrypts all files and data on accessible drives and hard disks on the device.
 The cybercriminals will then contact the victim and demand a ransom.
 The ransom will provide the victim with the decryption key to be used to decrypt the files and data.

-Often, after a ransomware attack, a lock disclaimer will appear on one of the locked devices, explaining the conditions and how much money the victims have to pay.
+Often, after a ransomware attack, a lockscreen will appear with a disclaimer on one of the devices, explaining the conditions and how much money the victims have to pay.
 It will also tell victims how to buy cryptocurrency, typically Bitcoins, to pay with.

 In some cases, cyber criminals will give victims a number for a fake hotline where they can get help to buy Bitcoins and transfer money.
 The cybercriminals will sometimes release individual files to prove that they are able to decrypt the files and data.

 This led to a change in the way hackers carried out ransomware attacks.
 Many companies did not pay the ransom, which removed the source of income for the hackers.
 As a result, hackers started to provide ransomware-as-a-service (RaaS) and malware-as-a-service (MaaS).

 The cybercriminals operate in groups

-More and more hackers are working in large groups or networks, and hackers behind ransomware attacks are now selling ransomware as a service.
-Ransomware as a service is a type of software solution that contains the ransomware itself, which is sold to hackers who do not have the skills to design the ransomware themselves.
+More and more hackers are working in large groups or networks, and hackers behind ransomware attacks are now selling ransomware-as-a-service.
+Ransomware-as-a-service is a type of software solution that contains the ransomware itself, which is sold to hackers who don't have the skills to design the ransomware themselves.

-Ransomware as a service is therefore provided by hackers who specialise in developing the ransomware and is used to carry out attacks by other hackers, who are not as good at developing the ransomware.
+Ransomware-as-a-service is therefore provided by hackers who specialise in developing the ransomware and is used to carry out attacks by other hackers, who are not as good at developing the ransomware.

-Hackers can either pay for ransomware as a service through a subscription scheme or through profit-sharing, where they share the profits from the ransom with the hackers from whom they get the ransomware.
+Hackers can either pay for ransomware-as a-service through a subscription scheme or through profit-sharing.
+In this case, they share the profits with the hacker whom they bought the ransomware from.

-Because payment for ransomware as a service via profit sharing depends on companies paying the ransom, the hackers behind ransomware attacks guarantee that companies will get their data back if they pay.
+This type of ransomware-as-a-service depends on the companies paying the ransom.
+This results in the hackers behind ransomware attacks guarantee that companies will get their data back if they pay.

 Consequences of a ransomware attack

-A business that falls victim to ransomware can suffer a significant financial loss, as business productivity typically comes to a halt during and shortly after the attack.
+An organisation that falls victim to ransomware can suffer a significant financial loss, as business productivity typically comes to a halt during, and in the period shortly after, the attack.

 The company may also lose a lot of data, which can be both business sensitive or personal information.
-If the hackers release the data and/or contact customers and business partners, this can damage the company's reputation and stakeholders may lose trust in the company due to the hacking attack.
+If the hackers release the data and/or contact customers and business partners, this can damage the company's reputation - furthermore, stakeholders may lose trust in the company due to the hacking attack.

 In very serious cases, companies may risk legal action if stakeholders sue them.